guotong1988/guotong1988.github.io/research/_posts/2022-11-01-self-reference.md

 ### Abstract

 In industry deep learning application, the human-labeled data quality is essential to the model performance.
-To gurantee the human-labeled data quality, we propose our self-guided of self-reference method.
+To gurantee the human-labeled data quality, we propose our self-guided or self-reference method.

 #### keywords